simulacr4m/collapseos/apps/basic/README.md

 `if <cond> <cmds>`: If specified condition is true, execute the rest of the line.
 Otherwise, do nothing.
 For example, `if 2>1 print 12` prints `12` and `if 2<1 print 12` does nothing.
-The argument for this command is a "thruth expression".
+The argument for this command is a "truth expression".

 `while <cond> <cmds>`: As long as specified condition is true, execute specified